Harut Grigorian: 2018

 Grigorian faced Murthel Groenhart for a third time at Glory 50: Chicago for the Glory Welterweight Championship.
 In the first round, Harut dropped Groenhart with punches and the referee stopped the fight soon after, making him the Glory Welterweight Champion.

 Grigorian defended the title against Alim Nabiev in Glory 54: Birmingham.
 Grigorian won by unanimous decision.

 2019

 In 2019 he lost the title to Doumbé who won the fight by TKO, after knocking Grigorian down three times in the second round.

 2020

 In 2020 he fought against Jamie Bates and lost a decision in Glory 75: Utrecht.

-2024
+2022-2026

-He went 4-1 record in his last 5 after his Glory departure.
+Grigorian would go 6–2 in his last 8 after his Glory departure.

 Personal life

 Harut and his teammate Marat Grigorian are often mistaken to be brothers, however both have confirmed that they are good friends but not related.

 In 2021, he opened a kickboxing school in Deurne.